 Braces are composed of several elements – bands, brackets, archwires, and elastic ties.
-Learn more about each element below.
+Learn more about each element and how braces work below.

 These are metal rings that fit all the way around your back-molar teeth and have a bracket welded to the side.
 They will remain on your teeth during your entire active orthodontic treatment and will be removed when your braces are completed.